tidymodels/agua/README.md

 There are two main components in agua:

 -   parsnip engine definitions for the following models:
--   Infrastructure for the tune and fine-tune packages.
+-   Infrastructure for the tune and finetune packages.

 When fitting a parsnip model, the data are passed to the h2o server directly.
 For tuning, the data are passed once and instructions are